Getting vaccinated to limit infections: The vaccines for coronavirus are effective and safe. All HMOs have them available.

 If you have been vaccinated abroad, find the vaccine type and protocol for this vaccine in Israel in the table below.
 If you did not receive the required number of doses or did not receive them within the recommended time frame, you are required to contact your HMO and inquire whether you need to complete the vaccination process in Israel.

 |Manufacturer||Number of Doses in the Base Formula||Recommended Interval Between Doses|

 |Pfizer||2||21 days between the first and second doses.
 At least three months between the second and third dose.|

 |Moderna||2||28 days between the first and second doses.
 At least three months between the second and third dose.|

 |Johnson and Johnson||1||Booster dose can be administered two months after the first dose.|

-|Serum Institute of India||2||84 days|
+|Serum Institute of India||2||84 days between the first and second doses.|

-|Sputnik||2||21 days.
-After 5 months, a booster dose of Sputnik-v is administered.|
+After 5 months, a booster dose of Sputnik-Light is administered.